rillrate-fossil/rillrate/README.md

 ## RillRate

-🚧 The project is under **active development** and the working version will be released **this week** (before Aug 8 2021).
+Become a [sponsor][sponsor] to see how the project is born.

-Join our [reddit/rillrate](https://www.reddit.com/r/rillrate/) community to stay tuned about all the new features we released every day!
+Join our [reddit/rillrate][reddit] community to stay tuned about all the new features we released every day!

 ### UI for Microservices, Bots and IoT devices.